xunilrj/sandbox/sources/rust/generational_index/Readme.md

 }
 ```

-This allow us a very safe use of the Vec.
+In the end, we have very safe use of the Vec.

 ```rust
     // We simulate the player is deleted.